spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 Trusted Boot is a security feature supported by Palette Edge running on Edge devices with supported hardware and firmware.
 Trusted Boot consists of the following security measures:

-- Full disk encryption (FDE): Encryption of the entire contents of a disk drive, including the operating system, system files, and user data.
+- Full disk encryption (FDE): Encryption of the entire persistent partition of the disk drive.
 The purpose of FDE is to protect data stored on the disk from unauthorized access in the event of theft or loss of the device.
 - Secure boot: A security measure that ensures only properly signed and authenticated software is allowed to operate during the boot process of a device.
 - Measured boot.
 A security feature that works by measures each component of the boot process and recording these